-- Determine the recommended charge addition (if applicable) for the system being installed.
+- 1. Determine the recommended charge addition (if applicable) for the system being installed.
 This information is in the unit's QRD (Quick Reference Data sheet). - Calculate the amount of additional refrigerant needed for the line set length of the actual installation.
 This information is on the first page of the unit's QRD (Quick Reference Data sheet). - 3.
 Weigh in the additional charge amounts determined by step 1 and 2 above. - 4.
 Adjust the charge to match the superheat (for fixed orifice systems) or subcooling (for TXV systems).
-There are three different resources for doing this: - a.)
-The chargecalculator com website.
-This will walk you through the charging process step by step. - b.)
-The charging tables on the inside of the outdoor unit's electrical box cover panel.
+The charging tables are on the inside of the outdoor unit's electrical box cover panel.
 These tables provide superheat targets for fixed orifice systems and subcooling targets for TXV systems.
 The system should be charged so that the measured superheat/ subcooling are within 1 degree F of the target listed in the table.